 Learn More: Gut Brain Connection and Depression Anxiety

-In many cases, depression anxiety can be considered an inflammatory auto-immune condition similar to asthma, arthritis, fibromyalgia, irritable bowel syndrome, and other conditions.
+In many cases, depression anxiety can be considered an inflammatory auto-immune condition similar to asthma, arthritis, fibromyalgia, diabetes, obesity, irritable bowel syndrome, and other conditions.
 The coincidence between depression anxiety and these other conditions, what scientists call comorbidity, is very high.
 Meaning individuals who have these inflammatory auto-immune disorders have high rates of depression anxiety.
 Study.

 The statistics are revealing.
 20% of the population has Irritable Bowel Syndrome, 70% of them go undiagnosed and untreated, and 90% of patients who are diagnosed with Irritable Bowel Syndrome have depression anxiety.
 Over 80% of individuals with Fibromyalgia have depression anxiety.
 Study.